make-all/tuya-local/custom_components/tuya_local/devices/README.md

 For most entities, it will alter the default icon, and for binary sensors also the state that off and on values translate to in the UI.

+### `translation_key` / `translation_only_key`

+*Optional*

+A key used to define strings and icons for this entity.
+If this is used, the name can be omited and instead defined in the translations files.

+`translation_key` will be used to generate IDs when there is no name defined.
+If the intention is to have an unnamed entity, or to inherit from class, then use `translation_only_key` instead (this is mostly useful to retain backward compatibility where `translation_key` is used to define icons and attribute strings but not the entity name.

 ### `category`

 *Optional.*